springboardmentor545-lgtm/EHR_Gen_AI_TeamB/VIGNESH M J/Milestone-2/enhancement_results.md

 ---

 ## 8. Comparison
-*The the comparison result can be view in the 02_data_prep.ipynb file
+* The the comparison result can be view in the "02_data_prep.ipynb" file

-## 10. Conclusion
+## 9. Conclusion

 The **Real-ESRGAN enhancement pipeline** successfully improved MRI brain image clarity and detail.
 The enhanced dataset demonstrates high-quality visual and structural consistency, supporting the next milestone’s objectives for **AI-assisted diagnosis and EHR-image analysis.**

 ---